Mius-Front

-The Mius-Front was a heavily fortified German Nazi defensive line along the Mius River in the Donbas region of the Soviet Union and Ukraine during World War II.
+The Mius-Front was a heavily fortified German Nazi defensive line along the Mius River in the Donbas region of the Ukrainian SSR, Soviet Union, during World War II.

 It was created by the Germans in October 1941, under direction of General Paul Ludwig Ewald von Kleist.
 By the summer of 1943, the Mius-Front consisted of three defense lines with a total depth of 40–50 km.

 Fortifications

 The main line of defense started off at Taganrog Bay on the coast of the Sea of Azov, to the east of the city Taganrog, then ran along the Mius River, which gave its name to the line.

 The depth of the line of fortifications reached up to 11 km in places.
 The defense area included some 800 Russian and Ukrainian settlements located within the line's long zone.

 In order to build the fortification, rails from local mines, and wood taken from local homes and building was used.
 The Germans used local forced labor to build the positions.